Few-shot Neural Architecture Search

 \section{Methodology}

-In designing \name, we answer the following several key questions: \1 how to divide the search space represented by the one-shot model to sub-supernets and how to choose the number of sub-supernets given a search time budget (Section~\ref{subsec:split_strategies})? \2 how to reduce the training time of multiple sub-supernets (Section~\ref{sub:transfer})?; We also describe how to integrate \name with existing NAS algorithms in Section~\ref{subsec:integration_gradient} and Section~\ref{subsec:integration_search_based}.
+In designing \name, we answer the following questions: \1 how to divide the search space represented by the one-shot model to sub-supernets and how to choose the number of sub-supernets given a search time budget (Section~\ref{subsec:split_strategies})? \2 how to reduce the training time of multiple sub-supernets (Section~\ref{sub:transfer})?
+We also describe the integration of \name with existing NAS algorithms in Section~\ref{subsec:integration_gradient} and Section~\ref{subsec:integration_search_based}.